Cryptographic hash function: BLAKE2

 BLAKE2, an improved version of BLAKE, was announced on December 21, 2012.
 It was created by Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn, and Christian Winnerlein with the goal of replacing the widely used but broken MD5 and SHA-1 algorithms.
 When run on 64-bit x64 and ARM architectures, BLAKE2b is faster than SHA-3, SHA-2, SHA-1, and MD5.
 Although BLAKE and BLAKE2 have not been standardized as SHA-3 has, BLAKE2 has been used in many protocols including the Argon2 password hash, for the high efficiency that it offers on modern CPUs.
 As BLAKE was a candidate for SHA-3, BLAKE and BLAKE2 both offer the same output sizes as SHA-3 – including a configurable output size.

 BLAKE3

 BLAKE3, an improved version of BLAKE2, was announced on January 9, 2020.
 It was created by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, and Zooko Wilcox-O'Hearn.
 BLAKE3 is a single algorithm, in contrast to BLAKE and BLAKE2, which are algorithm families with multiple variants.
 The BLAKE3 compression function is closely based on that of BLAKE2s, with the biggest difference being that the number of rounds is reduced from 10 to 7.
 Internally, BLAKE3 is a Merkle tree, and it supports higher degrees of parallelism than BLAKE2.

+Additional National Hashing Algorithms

+Several hashing algorithms exist that are generally only used in certain localities or jurisdictions, some of the more well known ones include: